 But always remember your why, as famously explored by Simon Sinek.

 Starting a product-based business is the chance to create a product and brand that may outlive you.
 It’s your unique gift to the world.
 It’s your legacy.

 This post may contain affiliate links, which means we’ll receive a commission if you purchase through the link at no additional cost to you.
 Please read full disclosure here.

 Save to Pinterest:

 You Might Also Like

 About the Author

-Shavaun is a branding, design & digital marketing expert and the Founder of Spoken Flames.
-As a two-time founder and award-winning creative ad professional, she lends her global-client experience to help enterprises and entrepreneurs transform ideas into tangible brands, products, or services—and maximize their presence on the Web.
+Shavaun is a branding, design & digital marketing expert, Contributor at Entrepreneur, and the Founder of the award-winning sensory candle brand Spoken Flames.
+She lends her global client experience to help enterprises and entrepreneurs transform ideas, tackle indecision, and elevate their brands, products & services through design.